-Jigsaw RSE Content

-The grid below shows specific RSE learning intentions for each year group in the 'Changing Me' Puzzle.
+Jigsaw RSE ContentThe grid below shows specific RSE learning intentions for each year group in the 'Changing Me' Puzzle.
 The highlighted content identifies lessons that are included in the Sex Education curriculum.
 Content that is not highlighted is included in the Health Education curriculum and cannot be withdrawn from.

-Year Group Piece Number and Name Learning Intentions 'Pupils will be able to' 1 Piece 4 identify the parts of the body that make boys different to Boys' and Girls' Bodies girls and can use the correct names for these: penis, testicles, vagina, vulva, anus respect my body and understand which parts are private 2 Piece 4 respect my body and understand which parts are private recognise the physical differences between boys and girls, 2 Boys' and Girls' Bodies use the correct names for parts of the body (penis, anus, boys and ants boards testicles, vagina, vulva) and appreciate that some parts of my body are private can tell you what I like/don't like about being a boy/girl 3 Piece 1 understand that in animals and humans lots of changes How Babies grow happen between conception and growing up, and that usually it is the female who has the baby express how I feel when I see babies or baby animals Piece 2 understand how babies grow and develop in the mother's Babies uterus understand what a baby needs to live and grow Piece 3 understand that boys' and girls' bodies need to change so Outside Body Changes that when they grow up their bodies can make babies , , identify how boys' and girls' bodies change on the outside during this growing up process recognise how I feel about these changes happening to me and know how to cope with those feelings Piece 4 identify how boys' and girls' bodies change on the inside Inside Body Changes during the growing up process and can tell you why these changes are necessary so that their bodies can make babies when they grow up recording how I feel shout these shourses here and recognise how I feel about these changes happening to me and know how to cope with those feelings 4 Piece 3 describe how a girl's body changes in order for her to be Girls and Puberty able to have babies when she is an adult, and that menstruation (having periods) is a natural part of this have strategies to help me cope with the physical and emotional changes I will experience during puberty F 5 Piece 2 Puberty for Girls explain how a girl's body changes during puberty and understand the importance of looking after yourself physically and emotionally physically and emotionally understand that puberty is a natural process that happens to everybody and that it will be ok for me Piece 3 describe how boys' and girls' bodies change during puberty
+Year Group Piece Number and Name Learning Intentions . ca. 3.0ap ccc mannser and manne 'Pupils will be able to' 1 Piece 4 identify the parts of the body that make boys different to Boys' and Girls' Bodies girls and can use the correct names for these: penis, testicles, vagina, vulva, anus respect my body and understand which parts are private 2 Piece 4 recognise the physical differences between boys and girls, Boys' and Girls' Bodies use the correct names for parts of the body (penis, anus, testicles, vagina, vulva) and appreciate that some parts of my body are private can tell you what I like/don't like about being a boy/girl 3 Piece 1 understand that in animals and humans lots of changes How Babies grow happen between conception and growing up, and that 3 usually it is the female who has the baby , express how I feel when I see babies or baby animals Piece 2 understand how babies grow and develop in the mother's Babies uterus understand what a baby needs to live and grow Piece 3 understand that boys' and girls' bodies need to change so Outside Body Changes that when they grow up their bodies can make babies Outside body changes that which they grow up their bodies can make babies identify how boys' and girls' bodies change on the outside during this growing up process recognise how I feel about these changes happening to me and know how to cope with those feelings Piece 4 identify how boys' and girls' bodies change on the inside Inside Body Changes during the growing up process and can tell you why these changes are necessary so that their bodies can make babies when they grow up bables when they grow up recognise how I feel about these changes happening to me and know how to cope with those feelings 4 Piece 3 describe how a girl's body changes in order for her to be Girls and Puberty able to have babies when she is an adult, and that menstruation (having periods) is a natural part of this have strategies to help me cope with the physical and emotional changes I will experience during puberty 5 Piece 2 explain how a girl's body changes during puberty and Puberty for Girls understand the importance of looking after yourself physically and emotionally understand that puberty is a natural process that happens Piece 3 to everybody and that it will be ok for me riece 3 describe how boys' and girls' bodies change during puberty